carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 ```

-git commit -m "create and set a new file for api/serializers.py with code to define a Django Rest Framework serializer, 'SongSerializer', using the model 'Song' and including all fields for serialization.
+**useful**: git commit -m "create and set a new file for api/serializers.py with code to define a Django Rest Framework serializer, 'SongSerializer', using the model 'Song' and including all fields for serialization.
 This information was also updated on Readme."